Healthy Homes Assessment Highbury

 Draught Stopping Highbury

-Draughts increase the likelihood of dropping temperatures within households.
-A draughty house costs more to heat, resulting in wasted energy and resulting in higher bills.
+Draughts are a major cause of low temperatures inside houses.
+A cold home costs more to heat, which completed jobs in wasting energy and resulting in higher bills.

 What are the most unreasonable gaps or holes?

-You don’t require to cover up gaps or holes which are part of the construction.
-For example, tiny gaps around windows and doors might be necessary to allow for the movement of the structure as the household is heated and cools so that they can still be shut and opened, rather than securing.
-We will test every window and door as part of our Healthy Homes assessment of your rental property.
+There is no require to block up intentional gaps or holes which are part of the construction.
+For example, tiny gaps around windows and doors might be necessary to allow movement of the building when the house gets warmer and cooler, in order to let them be opened and closed rather instead of being stuck.
+We will check all windows and doors in your Healthy Homes assessment of your rental property.

 draught stopping building inspections